kadirahq/flow-router/README.md

 Query Params: {comments: "on", color: "dark"}
 ~~~

-For a single interaction, router only runs once.
+For a single interaction, the router only runs once.
 That means, after you've visit a route, first it will call `middlewares`, then `subscriptions` and finally `action`.
-After that happens, there is no way any of those methods to be called again for that route visit.
+After that happens, none of those methods will be called again for that route visit.

 You can define routes anywhere in the `client` directory.
-But, we recommend to add it on `lib` directory.
+But, we recommend to add them in the `lib` directory.
 Then `fast-render` can detect subscriptions and send them for you (we'll talk about this is a moment).

 ### Group Routes